syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) of the `GroupCollapsing` event provides the information about the collapsing group and it contains the following member.

-Groups - Gets a list of groups which are being collapsed.
+`Groups` - Gets a list of groups which are being collapsed.

-Cancel – Decides whether to cancel the group collapsing.
+`Cancel` - Decides whether to cancel the group collapsing.

 You can cancel the group is being collapsed by using `GroupExpandCollapseChangingEventArgs.Cancel` of `GroupCollapsing` event.